ABindoff/R_tutorials/3_Estimation.md

 ================
 Bindoff, A.

-2017-10-13
+2018-04-26

 In the previous tutorial we looked at some ways to summarise data in tables and figures using the `dplyr` and `ggplot2` packages in R. If you are already working with data of your own you may have already plotted your data and started to make some interpretation.
 But how do we know what is the real effect of a treatment or observed variable, and what is just chance occurrence?
 For it is certainly true that random noise will produce patterns, and conversely, that sytematic patterns can be lost in noise.
 This is why it is useful to [both plot and analyse data](https://www.autodeskresearch.com/publications/samestats).
 In this tutorial we will explore some ways to analyse data from **laboratory experiments**.

-For this tutorial we will assume that you have some background in experimental design (for nothing will save a very poorly designed experiment).
+For this tutorial we will assume that you have some background in experimental design (for nothing will save a poorly designed experiment).
 We will not assume that things don't go wrong, that there won't be any measurement error, or that there are not factors outside of your control.
 A recurring theme throughout this tutorial will be minimisation of Type I and Type II errors.
 This is not merely the pursuit of scientific or statistical purity, but so that you avoid wasting years of your life trying to replicate something that was never there, or potentially missing the next big discovery!

 ![type I & II errors](type_i_ii_errors.jpg)

 ### Models

 In some disciplines, data analysis and statistics is taught from a hypothesis testing perspective, where you learn which test to apply when in order to obtain a p-value.
-It is important to realise that this is not a test of your experiment, or even the data from your experiment - but rather a test of how well the data from your experiment fits *under the model you specify*.
+It is important to realise that this is a test of how *surprising* the data would be if there were no effect.
+If your statistical model is poorly fitted, only the largest effects will be "surprising" because you aren't accounting for the variance you might reasonably expect to see due to known and measurable factors.

 A good experiment analysed with a poorly fitted model is more likely to produce Type II errors, and an experiment analysed with a model that makes unreasonable assumptions about the generalisability of the experiment is more likely to produce Type I errors or models that only work for the sample (but generalise poorly to the population).

 We will begin with a problematic example with features that will be familiar to many lab scientists.
 In this experiment, there are clearly systematic sources of variance that are outside of the experimenter's control.
 We will simulate results from a mouse embryo experiment assessing the effect of two levels of a drug (plus a control) on cell cultures.
 Experimental treatments were applied over two days, and the level of protein expressed recorded after treatment.